This is a fan site of PI NETWORK.

 When the community feels the software is ready for production, and it has been thoroughly tested on the testnet, the official mainnet of the Pi network will be launched.
 An important detail is that, in the transition into the mainnet, only accounts validated to belong to distinct real individuals will be honored.
 After this point, the faucet and Pi network emulator of Phase 1 will be shut down and the system will continue on its own forever.
 Future updates to the protocol will be contributed by the Pi developer community and Pi’s core team, and will be proposed by the committee.
 Their implementation and deployment will depend on nodes updating the mining software just like any other blockchains.
 No central authority will be controlling the currency and it will be fully decentralized.
 Balances of fake users or duplicate users will be discarded.
 This is the phase when Pi can be connected to exchanges and be exchanged for other currencies.

-You can find the original pi white paper in here.
+You can find the original Pi white paper in Official Site.